IBM/knative101/exercise-3/README.md

 ### Forward requests coming into IKS ingress to the Knative Istio Gateway

-1. Update the forward-ingress.yaml file with your own ingress subdomain, prepended with fib-knative, or whatever subdomain you would like your application to live at.
+1. Update the forward-ingress.yaml file with your own ingress subdomain, prepended with `fib-knative.default`, or whatever subdomain you would like your application to live at.
 The file should look something like:

 	```yaml
   apiVersion: extensions/v1beta1